-DataWeave is a new feature of the 3.7 runtime that replaces the DataMapper, which is a major component in previous versions.
+DataWeave version 1.0 is embedded in the Mule 3.7 runtime that replaces the DataMapper, which is a major component in previous versions.
 We recommend you use DataWeave to avoid the future obsolescence of Datamapper.

 The DataWeave language is a simple, powerful tool to query and transform data inside of Mule.
 It can be used in two different ways:

 you can graphically map fields by dragging and dropping them, as could be done with the deprecated DataMapper